MasterJain/Mechatronics/README.md

 # Mechatronics
-Little Collection of question paper and notes I made for mechatronics Undergraduate (More to be updated soon)
+Little Collection of question paper and notes I made for mechatronics UG